Meningitis: Should I get the vaccine?

-I'm a CU student and I've heard in the media that meningitis vaccine shots are recommended.
+I'm a college student and I've heard in the media that meningitis vaccine shots are recommended.
 How do I get more information and a shot?

-As a parent of a Columbia College freshman this fall, I was concerned about the increasing publicity that Meningitis has received recently over the networks.
-Since the population most likely to be infected includes young adults living in close quarters, do you recommend vaccination and is it available at Health Services on the Morningside Heights campus?
+As a parent of a college freshman this fall, I was concerned about the increasing publicity that Meningitis has received recently over the networks.
+Since the population most likely to be infected includes young adults living in close quarters, do you recommend vaccination and where is it available?

 A concerned Parent

 Dear Reader and A concerned Parent,

 Every so often meningitis and its vaccine receive quite a bit of media attention.
 It's great that you both are asking these questions because relying solely on media reports may not give you all the information needed to make educated decisions on whether or not to vaccinate.
 An in-depth look at the causes, the risk of contracting it, and the effectiveness of the vaccine may be considered when making your decision.
 While meningitis transmission is rare, factors such as age and community settings can increase the risk of contracting the bacteria.
 So, your notion is right on the money, A concerned Parent: because of this increased risk, the Centers for Disease Control and Prevention (CDC) recommend that first year college students living in residence halls be immunized with a bacterial meningococcal vaccine (there are currently no vaccines for the most common causes of viral or other types of meningitis).
 There are different vaccines available to protect against the five most common serogroups.
 Read on for more about the available vaccines and additional recommendations.